jostimian/Covid19PH/README.md

 the beta version is still full of bugs and extremely slow.

 ## what is changed?
-We added Active Cases
+We added Active Cases.
 We also use a more up to date database